Department of Computer and Information Sciences

 CIS 475 INFORMATION SYSTEMS CAPSTONE (3)

 This senior level course integrates all core IS related competencies by allowing students working in teams to design and implement an information system with consideration of real-world issues including cost, safety, efficiency, and suitability for the intended user.
 Students will display the ability to integrate and apply critical technical skills with a variety of management concepts, principles, techniques, and practices while effectively managing people, information, information and communication technologies, and business processes for organizational strategic goals.
 In addition, students will learn about and apply specific modern information systems development methods (ISDM), such as Agile approaches, as a guiding process framework for developing an IS solution.
 Corequisite: CIS 435.
-Prerequisite: (CIS 379 or ITEC 411) and CIS 458.
+Prerequisites: (CIS 379 or ITEC 411) and CIS 458.

 CIS 479 SOFTWARE PROJECT MNGT (3)